arvindkalra/express-box/README.md

 4. [Truffle](https://github.com/trufflesuite/truffle)

 **Installation**
-1. In one terminal window run the Launch GanacheCLI `ganache-cli <options>`
+1. In one terminal window run the Launch GanacheCLI `ganache-cli -i 666`
+  * to prevent creating a new network id everytime, we have set a default network key in the truffle config file.
+  * to change that, simply go to the 'truffle.js' file and change the network_id from '666' to " * ".
 2. Run `npm install` or `yarn install` to install all the node modules
 3. In another terminal window go the project repositary, now, You need to compile the smart contracts written in the contracts folder.
 For this, `truffle compile`
 4. You can see that a new build folder has been created in the root directory which contains the compiled contracts.
 5. Now these contracts need to be deployed on the Blockchain.
-For this, `truffle migrate`.
+For this, `truffle migrate --network development`.
+  * if you changed the network_id to " * " in step 1, you can run `truffle migrate`
-7. To run the Express server `yarn start`.
+7. To run the Express server `yarn start` or `nodemon server.js`, if you have nodemon installed.
 8. In the browser window open `http://localhost:3000/`.